93million/catkeys/examples/nginx-catkeys/README.md

 The following steps are required to demonstrate CATKeys behind an Nginx server.

+Be sure to run `npm install` and generate keys in the `examples` directory [as described in the steps in the example README.md](/examples/README.md) before continuing.

 Run the following commands from the directory containing this readme (`examples/nginx-catkeys`)

 ## Extract server.catkey

-Extract the CATKeys server key to the `examples/nginx-catkeys/tls` directory
+Extract the CATKeys server key to the current directory

 ```
 npx catkeys extract-key ../catkeys/server.catkey